ampproject/amp-toolbox/packages/optimizer/README.md

 **Good to know:**

-* AMP Optimizer will produce valid AMP, if the input is valid AMP.
+* AMP Optimizer will produce valid AMP.
 * AMP Optimizer can be used in combination with [AMP Packager](https://github.com/ampproject/amppackager) to create SXGs.

 ## Usage